 Inspire kids to write with these 40 writing prompts!
 Half the problem with writing is that kids have trouble deciding what to write about.
-This printable resource will eliminate that problem and help kids move on to actually writing!
+These printable writing prompt cards will eliminate that issue and help kids move on to actually writing.

 - Decide on a schedule.
-We are committing to doing writing 3 days a week.
-Aidan will spend 30-45 min. on writing each day.
+We are committing to doing writing 2 days a week.
+The kids will spend 30-45 min. on writing each time.

 - Introduce a writing structure.
-For all of the non-narrative prompts, I am having Aidan write an introduction with a thesis statement, three paragraphs of body, and a short conclusion.
+For all of the non-narrative prompts, I am having my kids write an introduction with a thesis statement, three paragraphs of body, and a short conclusion.
 For example, one of the prompts is “What three superhero powers would you choose to have, and why?”
-He thesis statement would be, “If I could be a superhero and choose my own powers, I would chose to be able to fly, have x-ray vision, and to be able to run at lightning speed.”
-Then he would write three paragraphs explaining the benefits of each power.
+A good thesis statement would be, “If I could be a superhero and choose my own powers, I would chose to be able to fly, have x-ray vision, and to be able to run at lightning speed.”
+Then the child would write three paragraphs explaining the benefits of each power.